Code-Institute-Submissions/Shinners888-yogicare_DecResub/README.md

 # Creation and Bugs

 This site is modelled on the Boutique Ado Walkthrough site.
+In particular throughout the views, models and layout.

 Apps:
 - Home